francescosacco/ForkFS/test/README.md

 # Test Software
 Software to test the ForkFS.

+* 2017-04-07 - Version 002 - Added more tests to check the File System.
+  * Added f_truncate() test.

 * 2017-04-04 - Version 001 - Added more tests to check the File System.
   * Added fread() and f_rename() test.
   * Printed parameters.